|

 Lineage Description |

 Position Accuracy: 30m.
 Attribute Accuracy: Preliminary assessment of the downscaling method revealed that the climatic variables inherited the general spatial trends of their equivalent coarse scale counterpart provided by the raw CFT data.
-This revealed that the correlation coefficient (R2) between the downscaled estimates and their corresponding raw CFT grid cell were always above >0.8, signifying strong agreement between raw CFT data and downscaled values.
-From this, it is assumed that resulting spatial outputs are within acceptable predictions ranges emanating from the downscaling and bias correction processes employed.
-Please note that results from a comprehensive uncertainty analysis will be provided in due course when finalised. |
+This revealed that the correlation coefficient (R2) between the downscaled estimates and their corresponding raw CFT grid cell were always above >0.8, signifying strong agreement between the raw coarse data and downscaled values.
+From this, it is assumed that resulting spatial outputs are within acceptable predictions ranges emanating from the downscaling and bias correction processes employed. |

 ||||